 “…superbly conveyed by Thomas Kemp who conducts with unerring perfection.”
 Musicweb

-Thomas Kemp is an acclaimed conductor renowned for his innovative programming and passionate advocacy in concerts and recording.
+Thomas Kemp is an acclaimed conductor and artistic director renowned for his passionate advocacy and ground breaking programming that places contemporary music into its historical context.
 The Guardian recently commented “…an extraordinary performance… with a fluency that came over brilliantly under the baton of Thomas Kemp.”

-Thomas is regularly in demand as a guest conductor with orchestras and ensembles in the UK and Europe.
-Recent engagements include guest conducting with The Ostrobothnian Chamber Orchestra, Swedish Chamber Orchestra, RTE National Symphony, Birmingham Contemporary Music Group and BBC National Orchestra of Wales.
+Thomas is regularly in demand as a guest conductor in the UK and Europe.
+Recent and forthcoming engagements include concerts with BBC Symphony Orchestra, BBC National Orchestra of Wales, RTE National Symphony Orchestra, Ostrobothnian Chamber Orchestra, Swedish Chamber Orchestra, Birmingham Contemporary Music Group, Fretwork and Orchestra of the Age of Enlightenment.

-An acclaimed exponent of late nineteenth and early 20th century repertoire, recent engagements include groundbreaking concerts in the UK and Asia with The Orchestra orf the Age of Enlightenment conducting the 1925 film version of Strauss – Der Rosenkavalier.
+An acclaimed exponent of late nineteenth and early 20th century repertoire, recent engagements include groundbreaking concerts in the UK and Asia with The Orchestra of the Age of Enlightenment conducting the 1925 film version of Strauss – Der Rosenkavalier.
+The critical edition he prepared for these performances is published by Schott and centenary concerts with Chamber Domaine and a recording are planned for 2025/2026.

-Thomas was a featured artist at the Oxford Lieder Festival conducting Mahler and Strauss with the OAE and outstanding vocalists Toby Spence, Dietrich Henschel and Louise Alder.
-The Spectator commented “It’s supremely, exhaustingly virtuosic writing…the OAE con- ducted by Thomas Kemp gave their all…” Seen and Heard praised the performances for their “marvellous sweep.”
+Thomas was a featured artist at the Oxford International Song Festival conducting Mahler and Strauss with outstanding vocalists Toby Spence, Dietrich Henschel and Louise Alder.
+The Spectator commented “It’s supremely, exhaustingly virtuosic writing…the OAE conducted by Thomas Kemp gave their all…” Seen and Heard praised the performances for their “marvellous sweep.”

 From 1989-92, Thomas read music at St.Catharine’s College, Cambridge and went on to study violin and chamber music at the Royal Northern College of Music, Manchester where from 2000-2014 he worked as a professor.
 He has given masterclasses, conducted and coached ensembles in conservatoires and universities worldwide.